vespCV/vespcv/README.md

 The Asian hornet threatens honeybees and can possibly disrupt local ecosystems.
 Beekeepers and researchers need a reliable, easy-to-use way to spot these hornets early.

 ### Solution Overview
 `vespCV` uses a Raspberry Pi 4 and a camera to automatically spot Asian hornets.
-It takes pictures, checks them with a computer vision model (YOLOv11s), and alerts you if an Azian hornet is found.
+It takes pictures, checks them with a computer vision model (YOLOv11s), and alerts you if an Asian hornet is found.

 ## Installation Instructions
 1. Install Raspberry Pi OS Bookworm.